Lightprotocol/example-compressed-claim/README.md

 - the PDA must have previously received compressed-tokens, to be able to claim them.

 ## Note
+This reference implementation is unaudited and should be tested before deployment.
-Use at your own risk
+Use at your own risk.

-If you have any questions, reach out on [Telegram](https://t.me/swen_light) or Discord.
+If you have any questions, reach out on [Telegram](https://t.me/tilo_light) or Discord.